orbs-network/orbs-spec/node-architecture/BOYAR.md

         /opt/orbs/status/status.json
         ```

+        The format of the JSON is:

+        ```json
+        {
+            "Error": "Human readable explanation of current error, field exists only if the status is erroneous.", "Status": "Human readable explanation of current status, field exists even if everything is ok.", "Timestamp: "2020-03-19T11:50:21.0846185Z",
+            "Payload": {
+                "CustomFieldsGoHere": 17
+            }
+        }
+        ```

+        The timestamp is the last time the status was updated.
+The error field must appear if and only if the service is currently in an erroneous state and does not function properly.

     * The health check JSON is accessible via the following HTTP endpoint on the node gateway (Nginx):

         ```